Fohdeesha/quanta-brocade/documentation/revert.md

 ## Erasing and replacing the bootloader

 You now have u-boot stored in RAM - The last step is to copy it from that RAM address to the bootloader address.
-From here on, be incredibly careful, and follow the commands exactly.
+From here on be incredibly careful, and follow the commands exactly.

 Copy u-boot from RAM to the boot sector.
 This single command handles erasing and writing flash properly: